In the bulb flower category, tulip is a universal favorite in our gardens.

 Each tulip will actually multiply and you’ll have two, three or four new bulbs where you previously only had one!
 This is how wild tulip used to spread, and cultivated tulips do the same, too!

-It is possible to enhance and stimulate blooming further if you apply bulb plant fertilizer when the first tulip leaves sprout.
+It is possible to enhance and stimulate blooming further if you apply bulb flower fertilizer when the first tulip leaves sprout.

-Normally, when tulips sprout in March and April, rainfall covers water needs and extra watering isn’t needed.
+Normally, when tulips sprout in spring, rainfall covers water needs and extra watering isn’t needed.

 This period of time is often underestimated for tulips, because it is actually during the wilting of leaves that tulips stock up on reserves for the next season’s blooming.